-The Medical Assistance Unit.

-Specify the unit name:

-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.

-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-Department of Human Services, Office of Developmental Programs (ODP)

-(Complete item A-2-a).
+S pecify the unit name: (1 Do not complete item A-2) A nother division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit. pecify the division/unit name.
+This includes administrations/divisions under the umbrella agency that has been dentified as the Single State Medicaid Agency.
+I Department of Human Services, Office of Developmental Programs (ODP) (Complete item A-2-a). w aiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency. cif y the division/unit name:

+through the Medicaid agency to CMS upon request.
+(Complete item A-2-b).